EmerisHQ/emeris-price-oracle/README.md

 **Solution:** if this happens manually delete **ALL** instances of test server from your machine.

+### Known issue
+When try to download some private module from `allinbits` you can get:
+`fatal: could not read Username for 'https://github.com': terminal prompts disabled`

+**Solution:** Set the goprivate env variable.

+go env -w GOPRIVATE="github.com/allinbits/{module}"

 ## Dependencies & Licenses

 The list of non-{Cosmos, AiB, Tendermint} dependencies and their licenses are: